catenax-eV/catenax-ev.github.io/docs/standards/CX-0136-UseCasePCF/CX-0136-UseCasePCF.md

 **Product Carbon Footprint (PCF)**
 The balance of Greenhouse Gas (GHG) emissions along the entire life cycle of a product in a defined application and in relation to a defined unit of use.
 The Product Carbon Footprint (PCF) is the most established method for determining the climate impact of a product.
-Within the boundary of the Catena-X PCF Rulebook (see [CX-0029 Product Carbon Footprint Rulebook v2.0.0](#211-list-of-standalone-standards)), emissions related to the product use and end-of-life stages are excluded from the PCF.
+Within the boundary of the Catena-X PCF Rulebook (see [Product Carbon Footprint Rulebook v3.0.0](#211-list-of-standalone-standards)), emissions related to the product use and end-of-life stages are excluded from the PCF.

 **Business Partner Number (BPN)**
 A BPN is the unique identifier of a partner within Catena-X.